- 2 large eggs

 - In a large bowl, combine the eggs, milk, oil and vanilla.
 Combine the dry ingredients; gradually beat into egg mixture until blended.
 Stir in coffee (batter will be thin).

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - For frosting, beat the cream cheese and peanut butter in a bowl until smooth.
 Beat in sugar, milk and vanilla.
 Spread over cake.
 Sprinkle with chocolate chips if desired.
 Store in the refrigerator.
 Yield: 12-16 servings.

 "This is a moderately moist cake—a scaled down version of my mother’s mocha cake which you could have used for weight lifting because it was so moist and dense.
 The peanut butter icing is delicious and not too sweet.
 My one adjustment for next time is that I will make sure I use VERY strong coffee to bring out the mocha flavor a bit more."

 "This cake was pretty good.
 I made a half batch in a 7x8 glass dish, and it turned out fine.
 I didn't halve the frosting, and that amount was more than needed (but probably not twice as much as needed).
 We were in a hurry, so I served it warm and spooned frosting over each piece.
 "Warm" was the best part!"